 Master Chief Stephen Capps

-Master Chief Stephen Capps was born in Atlanta, Georgia.
+Master Chief Stephen Capps is a native of Atlanta, Georgia.
 After completing basic training in Orlando in April 1986 and Sub School in Groton, Connecticut, he served on the USS HENRY L. STIMSON (SSBN 655) as a member of torpedo division, with subsequent tours on the USS PENNSYLVANIA (SSBN 735), USS CAVALLA (SSN 684), USS MAINE (SSBN 741) and the Combat Systems Enlisted Advisor on the USS TUCSON (SSN 770).
 While serving onboard USS PENNSYLVANIA, USS MAINE and USS TUCSON, all three submarines were awarded the Battle Efficiency “E” from their respective squadrons.

 Shore assignments include Instructor Torpedoman “A” School Orlando, FL., Vertical Launch System Program Manager at NAVSEA 07T at the Navy Yard in Washington DC and Commander, Submarine Squadron Six Torpedoman in Norfolk, Virginia.